0x45z/0x45z.github.io/projects/NetworkIntrusionDetectionProject.md

 ---
 layout: default
-title: "Network Intrusion Detection with Microsoft Azure and Open Source Tools"
+title: "Azure-based Threat Detection with Suricata IDS and Elastic Stack Integration"
 permalink: /projects/networkintrusiondetection
 ---
 # Azure-based Threat Detection with Suricata IDS and Elastic Stack Integration

-This project demonstrates the process of implementing an IDS (Suricata) and SIEM (Elastic Stack) to analyse the network traffic on an Azure VM.
+This project demonstrates the process of implementing an IDS (Suricata) and SIEM (Elastic Stack) to analyse the network traffic from an Azure VM.
 This enables the detection and remediation of cyberattacks or other malicious activity against the Azure VM.
 Furthermore, the efficacy of this implementation is evaluated and tested using an industry standard penetration testing tool.

 ## Development

-Creating the Microsoft Azure virtual machine (VM) to run Ubuntu 22.04 LTS and configured with the Network Watcher extension for Linux
+Creating the Microsoft Azure virtual machine (VM) running Ubuntu 22.04 LTS and configured with the Network Watcher extension for Linux.

 ![Creating VM](/assets/images/project01/1.png)